cmse822/project-2-pi-by-mpi-team-3/Project2.md

 Exercise 2.23:

 The main savings of a hybrid system is that it allows all processors to access the cache at certain levels which decreases the latenecy when multiple processors need to be using the same data.
-However, these conflicting reads could cause an overall decrease in bandwidth as they msut wait on one another if they are trying to access the same part of cache.
+However, these conflicting reads could cause an overall decrease in bandwidth as they must wait on one another if they are trying to access the same part of cache.
+Therefore, the cost savings of a hybrid model over the purely distributed model are the bandwidth consumption and latency, so the hybrid model is advantageous in the limited bandwidth scenarios.

 ## 1.6